 If you or someone you know has any of the warning signs for a heart attack, act right away.
 Call 911 or your local emergency number.
 Don’t drive yourself to the hospital or emergency department if you think you are having a heart attack.

 Diagnosing a heart attack often happens in an emergency department.
-There, a healthcare provider will ask you about your health history and do a physical exam.
+There, a healthcare provider will ask you about your symptoms and health history and do a physical exam.
 You may also need some tests, such as:

 Electrocardiogram (ECG).
 This test checks the electrical activity of your heart.
 It can find signs of a heart attack.

 Blood work.
 These tests can find certain proteins that the body may make during a heart attack.

 Coronary angiography.
 During this test, a tiny plastic tube (catheter) is put into an artery in your groin or arm.
 It's moved to the heart while monitored with fluoroscopy (video X-ray).
 X-ray dye (contrast medium) is then put into your coronary arteries.
 Special X-rays (angiograms) are then taken.
 They show how well blood is flowing through your heart and blood vessels.
 The test can find blockages in an artery.